GLOBAL MARKETS-Stock markets diverge, commodities fall as China jitters persist

 By Sinead Carew

-NEW YORK, Aug 26 Wall Street advanced on Wednesday while European shares and commodities fell as investors balanced strong U.S. economic data and policy comments with fears about China's slowing economy.
+NEW YORK, Aug 26 Wall Street advanced while European shares and commodities fell on Wednesday as investors balanced strong U.S. economic data with fears about China's slowing economy.

-The benchmark S&P 500 was up 0.7 percent in afternoon trading, off its earlier highs, helped by stronger-than-expected data on durable goods orders and comments that appeared to make a September interest rate hike less likely.
+The benchmark S&P 500 was up 1.2 percent in midday trading, off its earlier highs, helped by stronger-than-expected data on durable goods orders and policy comments.

-New York Fed President William Dudley said a rate hike next month seems less appropriate given the threat posed to the U.S. economy by recent global market turmoil.

-Most U.S. Treasuries prices turned positive, erasing earlier losses, after Dudley's rate hike comments.

-Europe's FTSEurofirst 300 index of major companies fell 1.9 percent in a choppy trading day.
-China's key share indexes also ended down after attempts to move higher were slapped back by waves of selling several times, reflecting hopes for more government and central bank support.
+Europe's FTSEurofirst 300 index of major companies closed down 1.6 percent after a choppy trading day.
+China's key share indexes ended down after attempts to move higher were slapped back by waves of selling several times, reflecting hopes for more government and central bank support.

 The Shanghai Composite Index ended down 1.3 percent, its fifth straight day in the red as Beijing also dished out another round of trading bans.